elenderg/PAL-1000/instruções de compilação.md

 `Say yes.`

-`212.
-Sometimes Windows forces us to call a routine that is dynamically linked in a non-standard way, the address of the address of the routine being available to us only at run-time.
-This is the guy who handles that situation:`
+212. Sometimes Windows forces us to call a routine that is dynamically linked in a non-standard way, the address of the address of the routine being available to us only at run-time.
+This is the guy who handles that situation:

 `To compile the next statement given a rider (call - indirect):`